IBE160/SG-Ostfold/proposal.md

 - `note`: optional, max 1000 characters
 - Conditional: `totalEffPerHr` = (orders + movements) / fixed hours

+### Validation Flow and User Feedback

+- All forms will use **real-time (client-side)** validation for immediate feedback.
+- Invalid inputs will show **inline error messages** below the field (e.g., "Value must be between 0–24").
+- On submission, **server-side validation** will run to prevent invalid data from being stored.
+- If validation fails, the user stays on the same form and receives a clear message indicating which fields need correction.
+- Successful submissions trigger a **toast notification** confirming that the report was saved.

 ## CSV Export Details
 - Export is triggered from filtered view
 - Includes flat fields (shift, KPIs, note, summary)